Vertical Available, Demo Only

 Nightclub

-A nightclub (music club, discothèque, disco club, or simply club) is an entertainment venue during nighttime comprising a dance floor, lightshow, and a stage for a disc jockey (DJ) where a DJ plays recorded music.
+nightclub (music clubdiscothèquedisco club, or simply club) is an entertainment venue during nighttime comprising a dance floorlightshow, and a stage for a disc jockey (DJ) where a DJ plays recorded music.

 Some nightclubs offer VIP areas open to celebrities and other paying guests.
 Nightclubs are much more likely than pubs or sports bars to use bouncers to screen prospective clubgoers for entry.
 Some nightclub bouncers do not admit people with informal clothing or gang apparel as part of a dress code.
 The busiest nights for a nightclub are Friday and Saturday night.
 Most clubs or club nights cater to certain music genres, such as house music or hip hop.
 Many clubs have recurring club nights on different days of the week.
 Most club nights focus on a particular genre or sound for branding effects.[1]